awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 1. Create a new option group or identify an existing option group to which you can add the `SSL` option\.

-   For information about creating an option group, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+   For information about creating an option group, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the `SSL` option to the option group\.